-In Trinity Term of Year 2, students will sit 3 written papers, including 2 on language, for the Final Examination.
-In Year 2, students must also submit their Extended Essay, Portfolio of Practical Work, and Thesis, which will be assessed as part of the Final Examination.
+In Trinity Term of Year 2, students will sit written papers, including two on language, for the Final Examination.
+Students must also submit their Extended Essay, Portfolio of Practical Work, and Thesis, which will be assessed as part of the Final Examination.